JohannMG/BrokenLinks/README.md

-EXAMPLE & really long output below
->>site scanned: housing.ufl.edu
->>for links to: housing.ufl.edu checking for links on our own site that are broken or that were not changed when we moved to the wordpress CMS
+EXAMPLE & really long output below (best viewed as RAW text) site scanned: housing.ufl.edu for links to: housing.ufl.edu checking for links on our own site that are broken or that were not changed when we moved to the wordpress CMS